wesson818/wesson818/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ... front end and hybrid mobile application development
+- 🔭 I’m currently working on ... front end (JavaScript, ReactJs, VueJs and Angular), back end (NodeJs) and hybrid mobile application development
-- 🌱 I’m currently learning ... all fun JS frameworks + cloud web server
+- 🌱 I’m currently learning ... all fun JS frameworks + cloud microserver
-- 👯 I’m looking to collaborate on ... front end and hybrid mobile app
+- 👯 I’m looking to collaborate on ... modern web application and hybrid mobile app
 - 🤔 I’m looking for help with ...
 AWS & Google Cloud
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/wen818/)
 - ⚡ Fun fact: ...
 I am a huge sports fan.
 I have a basketball team called Bulldogs and play every Monday night.
 Love gym workout and running.
 I am a licensed freediver and I like to challenge myself to dive deeper.
-My personal best is 17 meters under the water in one breath.
+My personal best is 23 meters under the water in one breath.

 ### Areas of expertise:
 - Front end development using HTML5, CSS3, JavaScript ES5 and ES6 focusing on UX/UI crossing different browsers and devices